Awesome-sw8-project/server/README.md

 ````

 ## Usage
-Clients send a JSON object with measurements and get a response back with the position estimation.
-The transmission of these JSON objects happen using HHTP GET-requests.
-The JSON obejct format is as specified below:
+Clients send a JSON array of JSON objects with measurements and get a response back with the position estimation.
+The transmission of these JSON objects happen using HTTP POST-requests.
+A JSON array element is as specified below:

 ````
 {